-NRMA is continuing to advocate for action on the need to reduce Australia's oil dependence through a Sustainable Transport Policy.
-Since the release of latest Jamison Group report Fuelling future passenger vehicle use in Australia in 2010, NRMA continues to work with the Jamison Group and the Alternative Fuels and Technology Coalition to understand Australia's driving future beyond oil.
-In the next decade Australia will be importing over 80% of its oil needs and developing local options is important for the economy.
-The Alternative Fuels and Technology Coalition is calling for Government to develop a national strategy to reduce oil dependency by 75% in 2030.
-To help achieve this NRMA are exploring fuel alternatives and new technologies and helping to shape government policy.
+NRMA is continuing to advocate for action on the need to reduce Australia's oil dependence.
+Since the release of second Jamison Group report Fuelling future passenger vehicle use in Australia in 2010, NRMA continues to work with the Jamison Group and others to understand Australia's driving future beyond oil.
+In the next decade Australia will be importing over 80% of its oil needs and developing local options is important for the economy and Australia's transport fuel security.
+NRMA is calling on the Australian Government to develop a national strategy to reduce Australia's demand for imported oil by 75 per cent by 2030.
+To help achieve this NRMA are exploring fuel alternatives and new technologies, providing information to Members on alternatives and helping to shape government policy for a sustainable transport future.
+In the coming year NRMA will be further exploring transport fuel security issues and implications for Members.